usdoj-crt/crt-portal/README.md

     docker-compose run web django-admin compilemessages

+A slightly different command is needed to compile translation strings found in the JS code.
+Django seems to attempt to process _every_ JS file it can find, so it is necessary to manually ignore files we don't need to translate, such as those found in the `node_modules` folder.
+To do this, run:
+    docker-compose run web django-admin makemessages -d djangojs -l es -i "node_modules" -i "staticfiles" -i "gulpfile.js" {-i _other_files_to_ignore_}

 ## Tests

 Tests run automatically with repos that are integrated with Circle CI.
 You can run those tests locally with the following instructions.